Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 To overcome this, some stores ship the chocolate-covered espresso beans with cooling pads to prevent melting.

-How do I make chocolate-covered espresso beans myself?
+How to make chocolate-covered espresso beans at home

-You can easily make chocolate-covered espresso beans yourself.
-Here’s how:
+You can easily make chocolate-covered espresso beans yourself!

-1. Break your chosen chocolate into chunks and melt in a microwave.
+1. Break your chosen chocolate into chunks and melt it in a microwave.

 2. Stir in your espresso beans, and cover them completely with chocolate.